-Open communication needs to be established with the employee concerned who is in the best position to know what should be done about seizures.
-He can be encouraged to carry essential information about his epilepsy with him (e.g. a card or bracelet).
-It is a good idea is that the PwE confides in someone in their team in order to be sure that the correct actions are taken in the case of a seizure.
+Establishing open communication with the affected employee is essential, as they are best positioned to provide insights on managing seizures.
+Encouraging them to carry essential information about their epilepsy, such as a card or bracelet, can be beneficial.
+It is a good idea that the PwE confides in someone in their team in order to be sure that the correct actions are taken in the case of a seizure.
 It is reassuring for the person to know that they are supported and safe.
 This peace of mind can make all the difference in creating a workplace that encompasses the same sense of security that one might find at home.

-Everyone at the workplace needs to be aware of the plan and prepared in case a seizure should occur.
-Each person needs to know what to do and how to quickly respond.
-A plan of action can be elaborated by the employee and employer and should include information such as:
+If the person with epilepsy has decided to open disclose their disorder to the team, every employee needs to be aware of the plan and prepared in case a seizure should occur, so that they know how to quickly and appropriately respond.
+A plan of action can be developed by the employee and employer and should include information such as:

 • Emergency contact information.